Theatre Program Offerings in the English Department

 Fine Arts Courses

-The English Department offers ENG 150 Introduction to Theatre & ENG 227 Acting I as Core Fine Arts options for all Marist students interested in theatre.
+The English Department offers ENG 150 Introduction to Theatre & ENG 227 Acting I as Core Fine Arts options for all Marist students.

 On and off-campus internships for credit are available in theatre.
 On-campus academic-year internships include theatre administration (publicity, management, producing) and technical theatre /design.
 Previous off-campus internship placements include the producing organizations of such Broadway shows as Hairspray, The Producers, Wicked and Fiddler on the Roof.
 Marist’s most active placement is with River Valley Rep Theatre, professional theatre company in summer residence at Marist.
 Students may choose from technical, administrative or acting internships.